apache/incubator-spot/spot-ingest/README.md

 By default, it loads `ingest_conf.json` file, but using `-c , --config-file` option you can ovveride it and use another.

-Streaming Listener uses for Spark streaming the settings from the configuration file:
+Streaming Listener uses `spark-streaming` parameters from the configuration file:

     "spark-streaming":{
         "driver_memory":"",